Through the Eye of the Beholder (03, 15, 21)

 I don't quite understand his admiration.
 I look at the people we pass, living in their worlds and using their time.
 I tell him that in the presence of one who could change the world, there is nothing so special about being changed by the world.

-He only laughs, and somehow I think he can see the way I don't understand, and I think that maybe he admires that too.
+He only laughs, and somehow I think he can see my ignorance and I think he admires that too.

-I don't know why I follow him, but I think that maybe it is because he is beautiful in the way creation is beautiful.
+I don't know why I follow him, maybe because he is beautiful in the way creation is beautiful.
 My humanity makes me foolish, I suppose, chasing beauty as we do.

-The arrival of the elevator is mundane and when the cage doors open, Prometheus waves me in, peeking through to press the numbered buttons in a way that feels almost human.
+The arrival of the elevator is mundane and when the cage doors open, Prometheus waves me in, expectant, but I look at him with questions in my eyes.

 I turn to the person beside me.
 They pay no attention, laughing into their phone, and press another button that glows with the rest.

 I ask Prometheus what he is doing but he doesn’t answer.
 He smiles at the person beside me and I think that maybe they are blushing.
-The birdcage slides shut and I am moving up, but I try to keep my eyes on him, and I think that maybe he disappears as I vanish from his sight.
+The birdcage slides shut and I am moving up, but I try to keep my eyes on him, and he disappears as I vanish from his sight.

 I listen to the easy flow of the voice beside me.
 The dog bowl is where it always is!
 No, I swear the neighbors did it!
 What are you doing tonight?
 Want to go to that bar uptown?
 I don't want to go alone.